iainurquhart/global_fields/README.md

 Not really.

-This implementation is pretty simple, and for now all it works with are basic text inputs, textareas and checkboxes/selects.
+This implementation is surprisingly simple.

 ### Installing/Usage